tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * Scikit-learn offers an implementation of one-hot encoding in the [`OneHotEncoder` module](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html).

-Open the unsolved Jupyter Notebook and ask students to follow along as your live code one-hot encoding and model scaling.
+Open the unsolved Jupyter Notebook and ask students to follow along as you live code one-hot encoding and model scaling.

 * For this demo, the iris dataset is used.
 The data is loaded into a DataFrame.